Who can Volunteer? |

 How You Can Join Us

-If you would like to help us add a measure of warmth and compassion to Anderson Regional Health System, you may apply for membership by contacting the Volunteer Auxiliary Director at
+If you would like to help us add a measure of warmth and compassion to Anderson Regional Health System, you may apply for membership by contacting the Volunteer Auxiliary Coordinator at

 601.553.6392.
 Hospital volunteers are asked contribute a minimum of 96 hours within six consecutive months — that comes out to about four hours of service a week.
 With no out-of-pocket cost, an applicant must take a TB skin test, submit to a background check and attend orientation before they can serve.